Mabwacharles/Robotic-Process-Automation-101/ReadMe.md

 - It boasts tremendous speed.
 When it comes to sequences of clicks, using console commands, typing, or data entry, bots are second to none.<br>

 - It operates with formal logic.
 Say you need to find a file named Report for MMDDYY.xlsx.
-Unlike a bot, a human employee would easily recognize that a file named Report for MMDDYY Updated.xlsx is OK too, while theres no need to waste time on Report for MMDDYY !!!Needs to be redone.xlsx.<br><br>
+Unlike a bot, a human employee would easily recognize that a file named Report for MMDDYY Updated.xlsx is OK too, while theres no need to waste time on Report for MMDDYY !!!Needs to be redone.xlsx.<br>

-<h2>So, what can RPA bots actually do?</h2><br><br>
+<h2>So, what can RPA bots actually do?</h2><br>
 <p>Actually, they can do almost anything if their task is rule-based.
 Here are some of their basic skills:</p><br>